tock/book/src/key-hotp-oracle.md

 Command number `1` is assigned to start the decryption operation.
-To get a reference to our process-local state stored in its grant region, we can use the `enter` method: it takes a `ProcessId`, and in return will call a provided _Rust closure_ that provides us access to the process' own `App` instance.
+To get a reference to our process-local state stored in its grant region, we can use the `enter` method: it takes a `ProcessId`, and in return will call a provided _Rust closure_ that provides us access to the process' own `ProcessState` instance.
 Because entering a grant can fail (for instance when the process does not have sufficient memory available), we handle any errors by converting them into a `CommandReturn`.